mdyasinahmed/mdyasinahmed/README.md

 Here are some of the projects I've worked on:

 ### 🔗 [MU-BUS](https://github.com/mdyasinahmed/MU-Bus)
-A university bus schedule and route management system designed for students, faculty, and staff to view real-time bus schedules and plan commutes efficiently.
-Group project for [CSE300 - Project](https://github.com/mdyasinahmed/CSE-300_Project).
+A university bus schedule and route management system that helps students, faculty, and staff access real-time bus schedules and plan their commutes efficiently.
+This was developed as a **Group Project** for [CSE300 - Project](https://github.com/mdyasinahmed/CSE-300_Project).

+**My Contributions:**
+- Developed the **Flutter Mobile Application**
+- Built the **Backend of the Entire System**
+- Created and integrated **PHP APIs**

 **Tech Stack:** Flutter, HTML, CSS, Bootstrap, PHP, MySQL